-- Asymptomatic BV and asymptomatic candida. - Bleeding at the time of speculum insertion/removal or cervicovaginal specimen collection that is judged by the clinician to be within the range normally anticipated for that procedure; however, bleeding of greater quantity or longer duration than typical will still be reported. - Uterine cramping that is judged by the clinician to be within the range normally anticipated post-delivery.

-- Perineal pain that is judged by the clinician to be within the range normally anticipated post-delivery. - Lower extremity edema that is judged by the clinician to be within the range normally anticipated during pregnancy. - Decreased fetal movement; however, AEs identified in the course of clinical evaluation of decreased fetal movement will be captured. - Findings on electronic fetal monitoring strips. - Fetal losses (e.g., spontaneous abortions, spontaneous fetal deaths, stillbirths); however, untoward maternal conditions that either result in or result from fetal losses are reported as reproductive system AEs. - All fetal losses will be reported by sites on pregnancy outcome CRFs to the SDMC and will be considered during safety reviews conducted by the SDMC, the DAIDS MO, the NICHD MO, PSRT, and IRP.
+- Asymptomatic BV and asymptomatic candida. - Bleeding at the time of speculum insertion/removal or cervicovaginal specimen collection that is judged by the clinician to be within the range normally anticipated for that procedure; however, bleeding of greater quantity or longer duration than typical will still be reported. - Uterine cramping that is judged by the clinician to be within the range normally anticipated post-delivery. - Perineal pain that is judged by the clinician to be within the range normally anticipated post-delivery. - Lower extremity edema that is judged by the clinician to be within the range normally anticipated during pregnancy. - Decreased fetal movement; however, AEs identified in the course of clinical evaluation of decreased fetal movement will be captured. - Findings on electronic fetal monitoring strips. - Fetal losses (e.g., spontaneous abortions, spontaneous fetal deaths, stillbirths). - However, untoward maternal conditions that either result in or result from fetal losses will be reported as AEs. - All fetal losses will be reported by sites on pregnancy outcome CRFs to the SDMC and will be considered during safety reviews conducted by the SDMC, the DAIDS MO, the NICHD MO, PSRT, and IRP. - Physiologic discharge associated with pregnancy. - Lochia during the postpartum period. - Vaginal bleeding that is judged by the clinician to be within the range normally anticipated in the postnatal period. - HIV acquisition